What is a guardian?

 How does a judge decide whether someone needs a guardian?

-If someone makes an objection to the petition, the judge will hold a hearing.
+The judge will hold a hearing if someone files an objection with the court by the end of the notice period.
 At the hearing, the court visitor and other witnesses will testify and the parties can present additional evidence.
 The judge then decides whether the respondent is incapacitated, whether the appointment of a guardian is necessary, and whether the proposed guardian is qualified and suitable.
+In some counties, the parties are required to try to settle an objection by having a mediation session before the judge will hold a hearing.

 What happens when there is an emergency?